 - Minor misunderstanding of the product's design scheme.

 - Actual technical problems of the product.

-Сustomer service is user feedback forum designed to research general perception of the product and also find out what features and elements require further improvement and polishing.
+Сustomer service is a user feedback forum designed to research the general perception of the product and also find out what features and elements require further improvement and polishing.

 However, the workflow of the customer support department is not without its issues.

 - When the product is widely used - the amount of various user feedback is inevitably overwhelming.
 It takes time to sort it out and process.

 - It takes time to train new operators and get them into the ins and outs of the product.